jmikerq/jmikerq.github.io/projects/projects.md

 * Developed and tested end-to-end IoT applications based on LoRaWAN communication technology.
 * Delivered LoRaWAN gateways and node devices using Arduino, Raspberry Pi and Multitech gateways.
-* Designed 5 different approaches to deliver data from long-distance sensors to users in different use cases2.
+* Designed 5 different approaches to deliver data from long-distance sensors to users in different use cases.

 </div>